 Ubisoft's free-to-play third-person shooter Tom Clancy's Ghost Recon Online will soon be enrolling into the Steam Early Access program, the publisher announced today.

 Originally launching way back in 2012, the game has seen a number of updates over its lifetime, though the choice to re-launch the still available title is definitely an odd one from Ubisoft.
-The team has revealed plans to use Early Access to further refine the experience as it builds toward a worldwide launch, though the game is available right now for anyone keen.
+The team has revealed plans to use Early Access to further refine the experience as it builds toward a worldwide launch, though the game is available right now

 Currently the game is only available in Canada for Steam Early Access, though Ubisoft has stated that we can expect a worldwide launch later this Autumn.